pskarthick15/Agribot-An-AI-chatbot-for-agricuture/README.md

-# Agrosahakar - An AI Chatbot for Agriculture Sector
+# Agribot - An AI Chatbot for Agriculture Sector

 ### About the project